 Before sharing the drapes I chose, I thought it would be helpful to show a few inspiration photos from my favorite interior designers:

 Is there any other decor item that says “elevated” like custom pinch pleat drapes?
 While I love the look, I do not love the price tag!
 Thankfully, you can achieve this look on a budget.
-Last year, I recreated this look using white IKEA curtains and hooks which was super inexpensive.
+Last year, I recreated this look using white IKEA curtains and hooks which was very inexpensive.
 They are a good option, but I have been wanting to replace them with a darker color to add depth and contrast to our living room.
-I will also say, my white curtains were a bit of work as I had to create the pleats with the curtain hooks myself, and the hooks slipped off easily during installation.
-So I was excited to try a more “middle of the road” option with higher quality fabric, hooks and pleats.
+I will also say, my white curtains were a bit of work as I had to create the pleats myself.
+So I was excited to try more curtains that come pleated and ready to go.

 Best Affordable Pinch Pleat Drapes (Amazon Curtains)